complexorganizations/cannabis-websites/readme.md

 # Cannabis Websites

 Welcome to the **Cannabis Websites** repository!
-This project is designed with a clear mission: to help individuals transition from harmful street drugs, such as K2 (synthetic cannabinoids) or other unknown substances, to a safer, regulated alternative—cannabis.
+This project is designed with a clear mission: to help individuals transition from harmful street drugs, such as K2 (synthetic cannabinoids) or other unknown substances, to a safer, regulated alternative cannabis.

 ## Purpose